The Exponential Agency · Workbook edition

 Sort into three buckets: rebuild now · human-in-loop interim · leave alone for now.

-Use what you learned in Move 04 to recalibrate.
-Workflows that failed the writable-target test six weeks ago may pass it now.
+Read the health numbers from every live loop and recalibrate.
+Drift means retrain or pull back; workflows that failed the writable-target test six weeks ago may pass it now.

 What you are testing for